smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 ###### Fields

-- **Application ID**:                      When Copying from one definition to another, the labels of the source record appear near the top of the screen as heading information.
-This field does not appear for Add or Change.
-- **Capt Seq**:                            When Copying from one definition to another, the labels of the source record appear near the top of the screen as heading information.
-This field does not appear for Add or Change.
+- **Copy-from record keys**: When Copying from one definition to another, the labels of the source record appear near the top of the screen as heading information.
+These fields do not appear for Add or Change.
-- **Script name**:                          Operator Replay Script name: Each screen capture definition is associated with a specific Operator Replay script name.
-When this screen is accessed using F10 from the Operator Script Step, the value for this field is supplied and protected.
-When this screen is accessed directly from the LSAM menu, a valid Script Name must be manually entered.
-- **Script Sequence**:                     Replay Script Step Sequence number: Each screen capture definition is associated with a specific Operator Replay script step Sequence number.
-When this screen is accessed using F10 from the Operator Step, the value for this field is supplied and protected.
-When this screen is accessed directly from the LSAM menu, a valid Script Sequence number must be manually entered.
+  - Application ID
+  - App Key
+  - Capture Sequence Number

+- **Application Key**: The key number used to link an Application ID to an Operator Replay Script Step record.
 - **Application ID**: A label that groups together all of the data capture rules that apply to a single Operator Replay script step Sequence number.
 (This field is more important when data capture is used with the SCANSPLF command, and only serves Operator Replay screen capture as a useful means of labeling captured data when it appears in the captured data debug log file list, or when prompting for a Capture ID from Response Rules.)
 - **Capture sequence**: The sequence of the data capture rule.
 This number determines the order in which data capture rules are executed.
 The effect of this sequence number is more noticeable when there are captured data response rules associated with each data capture definition, in that it imposes a high level of control over the sequence of response rules that might apply to a given screen format (or to a SCANSPLF spool file).
 - **Screen row start pos(-ition)**: For screen data capture, this is the row where the data capture operation starts.
 (For the SCANSPLF command, this is the report line, within a page, where data is found and captured.)
 - **Screen col(-umn) start pos(-ition)**: The column within the Row (above) where the data capture starts.
 - **Length of data string**: The length of data that should be captured, starting at the Row and Col specified.
 For Operator Replay screen data, up to 1920 characters of displayable data may be captured by a single capture rule.
 (For display formats larger than 24 X 80, more than one screen capture rule would be required to capture more than 1920 characters of data.
 For the SCANSPLF command, the capture length is normally limited to 132 characters, or one print line of data.)
+- **Capt Seq Description**: Text describing the content expected from the data capture parameters.

 #### Functions